 Having completed the tutorials that take place once you open the game for the first time, you need to start playing some matches in VALORANT’s unranked mode, 20 in total.
 Doing these provides the matchmaking system some sense of your actual playing ability, so that you can jump into the ranked section without feeling like you’re one player up against five superstars.

 Unlike a lot of competitive FPS games VALORANT puts a lot of focus into how decisively you win or lose games for your rank.

-Plus, it allows you a chance to get to know the game slightly more.
+Plus, it allows you a chance to get to know the game slightly more such as what roles in the game you prefer to play and the maps that are in the competitive map pool.
 Meaning you can start with an understanding of VALORANT’s nuances and gunplay to make sure you’re not hamstrung by having played so many games without having a full understanding of the abilities characters have, or having not yet realised the weapons have spray patterns.
 For those of you that took part in the beta, the games you played then do count towards this 20 game quota.

 Once you’ve completed your 20 unranked games, you’re given access to the game’s ranked mode.
 You then need to play five ranked games in order to be placed into a rank.
 These games will contain a mix of players without ranks, and those who have recently finished their placement matches.
 This will allow the system to determine if you’re better or worse than these opponents to ensure accuracy.